kelveden/streamfire/README.md

     {
       "domain": "your-campfire-domain",
-      "apiToken": "your-campfire-api-token"
+      "apiToken": "your-campfire-api-token",
+      "alertOn": [ "match1", "match2", ..., "matchX" ]
     }

-The domain is just the subdomain of `campfirenow.com` you use for your rooms - e.g. `mydomain.campfirenow.com`
+The `domain` is just the subdomain of `campfirenow.com` you use for your rooms - e.g. `mydomain.campfirenow.com`.
+The `alertOn` field is a list of pieces of text to match on in each room.
+(Each text fragment is treated as a case-insensitive regular expression internally; so feel free to use regular expressions.)
+When a match occurs the body of the matching message will be sent as a notification to the underlying OS.
+(This is done simply by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)

 Usage
 -----